USS Walworth County: Operations in U.S. waters 1961–1962

 Guantanamo Bay to participate in Operation Springboard 62.
 The ship made calls at several Caribbean ports and then disembarked the Marines at Morehead City on 1 March 1962.
 On 5 March 1962, she returned to Norfolk where she was placed on restricted availability status until 15 May 1962.

 Fifth Mediterranean deployment 1962

 In May 1962, Walworth County embarked Marines of "Foxtrot" Company, Battalion Landing Team 2/6 and, on 1 June 1962, proceeded to tour the entire length of the Mediterranean from Alicante, Spain, to Marmaris, Turkey, where she operated with combined Turkish and Greek forces.
-After extensive exercises, including seven amphibious training assaults on various beaches, she sailed for her home port and changed direction in middle of Atlantic as Quarter master and myself a (stricker) were on watch at the time.
-Extended a straight to the nearest land which happened to be Cuba.
+After extensive exercises, including seven amphibious training assaults on various beaches, she sailed for her home port and arrived at Norfolk on 20 October 1962.

 The Cuban Missile Crisis and operations in U.S. waters 1962–1964

 On 21 October 1962, the day after she arrived at Norfolk, Walworth County was called upon to participate in the blockade of Cuba during the Cuban Missile Crisis and operated in the Caribbean with the ready amphibious group until 4 December 1962, when she returned to the United States and debarked Marines at Morehead City.
 Walworth County arrived at Norfolk the following day and spent the remainder of 1962 in leave and upkeep.

 During the early part of 1963, Walworth County conducted local operations in the Little Creek area.
 After entering Gibbs Shipyard at Jacksonville, Florida, on 3 April 1963, she completed her scheduled yard period and sea trials, then headed for Little Creek on 10 June 1963.
 The ship took part in amphibious refresher training through July and August 1963, followed by a three-week period of restricted availability.
 During the remainder of 1963, she participated in local operations, visited Rockland, Maine, to obtain tactical data for the LST-1156-class landing ships tank (of which she was a part), and underwent overhaul.